silentbicycle/socket99/README.md

 for a non-blocking TCP server that listens to 127.0.0.1.
-This function will return a bool for whether the socket was successfully created, and the result struct argument will be modified to contain a status code and either a file descriptor (on success) or error information on failure.
+This function will return a bool for whether the socket was successfully created, and the result struct argument will be modified to contain a status code and either a file descriptor (on success) or error information on failure:

+    socket99_result res;   // result output in this struct bool ok = socket99_open(&cfg, &res);

+The configuration and result structs are no longer needed after the result struct's file descriptor has been saved / errors are handled, so both structs can be stack-allocated.

+For more usage examples, look at `test_socket99.c`.

+# Running the tests

+To run the tests:

+    $ make test

+Note that the tests create a couple short-lived sockets on port 8080, and if that port is already in use, the tests will fail.
+(This may be configurable in a future release; it should probably check an environment variable but default to 8080.)

 # Supported Use Cases